John Howard Locke: Career appraisal and legacies

 Locke retired from the civil service in December 1983.
 Michael Foot, then Leader of the Opposition, paid tribute to him in Parliament, saying: "John Locke was one of the great civil servants, and without his inspiration and drive we would not have been able to establish the [Health and Safety] Commission in that way.
 His work has been of outstanding importance to the Commission".

+David Eves, a Deputy director-general of the HSE, commented on John Locke’s character: “John Locke was a clever and determined senior civil servant with a reputation for ruthlessness; inevitably he made enemies in Whitehall as he wore down Departmental opposition and drew the Executive’s resources together.”
+In addition to HM Factory Inspectorate, the staff of several inspectorates transferred to HSE in 1975.
+These included the Explosives Inspectorate, the Employment Medical Advisory Service, Nuclear Installations Inspectorate, Mines and Quarries Inspectorate, Safety in Mines Research Establishment, the British Approvals Service for Electrical Equipment in Flammable Atmospheres (BASEEFA), the Alkali and Clean Air Inspectorate.
+John Locke was succeeded as director-general by John Rimington.
+“Rimington set about mending fences that Locke had forced down in Whitehall when gathering the various Departmental Inspectorates together under the Executive’s wing”.

+Ministers are responsible to Parliament for success or failure in health and safety at work.
+John Locke once said to a Minister, ‘We’ll know how good you are when you have to respond to your first disaster’.

-His successor as Director-General, John Rimington, said that Locke was the first official to realise the importance of the professionalisation of occupational safety and health and "put his effort where his mouth was in helping, playing a leading part ... in the development of the framework for professional testing and examination".
+His successor as director-general, John Rimington, said that Locke was the first official to realise the importance of the professionalisation of occupational safety and health and "put his effort where his mouth was in helping, playing a leading part ... in the development of the framework for professional testing and examination".
 Locke did a "good deal to maintain and improve the professional status" of safety advisers in the face of scepticism by some in the business community that advisers were "interpreting rules too strictly and making unnecessary and expensive demands".
 Three years after retiring he accepted the unpaid chairmanship of the National Examination Board in Occupational Safety and Health until September 1993.
 He was a director of the Institution of Occupational Safety and Health until November 1993.
 He was also invited by the Australian Government to advise on setting up a safety executive.

 Locke was made a Companion of the Order of the Bath in the New Year honours list 1984.